-Easy Christmas Crafts: Construction Paper Christmas Tree Wrapped in Lace

 Easy Christmas Crafts: Construction Paper Christmas Tree Wrapped in Lace Materials and Tools:

-- Small piece of gold paper for star (or use star stickers)
+Gold paper - small piece for star (or use star stickers)

-- Not shown, but necessary - paper towel for glue mishaps and sticky fingers
+Paper towel - not shown, but necessary for glue mishaps and sticky fingers

 The Steps for How to Make the Easy Christmas Crafts: Construction Paper Christmas Tree Wrapped in Lace: